-He undertakes commissioned work, collaborating with architects, artists and art institutions.
+David Grandorge undertakes commissioned work and collaborates with architects, artists and art institutions.

 - Diploma Architecture Unit 7

-David's recent projects include The World is Still Beautiful at RAKE Trondheim 23th March - 28th April 2013 and Without Sun, a solo exhibition of large, medium and small photographs of spaces, cityscapes and landscapes at Peter Von Kant gallery in Deptford, London from 25th October to 7th December 2013.
+David's recent projects include The World is Still Beautiful at RAKE Trondheim 23 March-28 April 2013 and Without Sun, a solo exhibition of large, medium and small photographs of spaces, cityscapes and landscapes at Peter Von Kant gallery in Deptford, London from 25 October to 7 December 2013.

 Over time, David has developed a body of work that is characterised by visual austerity and laconic expression.
 He is concerned with pictorial and compositional precision, but welcomes the intrusion of the imperfect, through the depiction of latent occupancy and the exploitation of technical mishaps.